Help with getting online and using smart technology

 - To relive the stress faced by carers

 - The study uses a network of digital devices installed in a person's home, in combination with artificial intelligence, to enable clinicians to remotely monitor the health and wellbeing of the person with dementia.
 If the technology identifies a problem, an alert is triggered and followed up by a centralised monitoring team.

 The NHS Apps Library allows you to download apps onto your smartphone or device for help and support and covers a range of illnesses and conditions including cancer, diabetes and dental health.

-- How to video call on What's App
+- How to video call on What's App (link to video)

-- Introduction to how smart technology can help
+- Introduction to how smart technology can help (link to video)

-- West Sussex County Council has created Independent Living video guides including guides on cooking, bath and shower boards, and using a microwave.
+- West Sussex County Council has created Independent Living video guides including guides on cooking, bath and shower boards, and using a microwave. (link to video)

 Please note: Please read our disclaimer.
 We do not endorse or recommend any of the products listed above, they are meant for references purposes only.